dpachec/deep-rl-continous_control/Report.md

 ## Training protocol
-The agent was trained until an average score of +30 for all 20 agents, over 100 consecutive episodes was reached.
-This was achieved after 442 episodes:
+The agent was trained until an average score of +30 for all 20 agents over 100 consecutive episodes was reached.

 ![alt text](/output2.png?raw=true "Title")

-Figure 1.
-Figure shows that average reward over 100 episodes and over all 20 agents.
+Figure shows average reward for each episode over all 20 agents.
 Red dotted line indicates average of +30.
+The goal of one hundred consecutive episodes with scores above 30 was achieved at episode 442.

 ## Ideas for future work